Where are you from?

 What did you study in college?

-Piece of advice you’d give to someone living on campus:
+Piece of advice you’d give to someone looking for their perfect college:

 I was in your shoes just a few years ago and remember how daunting this decision felt at the time.
 Some of the best advice given to me was a quote from Albert Einstein that said, "The greatest mistake man can make is continually fearing that he will make one."
 As you begin this quest to find "the perfect college," remember that it is important to find a good fit, but your decision will not define your entire college experience; your experience will ultimately be defined by what you make of the opportunities in front of you.
 I encourage you to look at the big picture.
 It’s easy to get caught up in the majors offered, academic requirements, and statistical outcomes of each university, but remember your time in college extends far beyond the classroom.
 Look for a school that complements who you are and who you want to become both professionally and personally.